 The Berner Oberland is one of the must do European ski traverses.
 It travels through some of the largest glaciers in the Western Alps and is considered to have some of the best ski descents and summits in Switzerland.
-Starting in the beautiful Interlaken area, we will use the famous Jungfrau Railway to gain the peaks and glaciers that mark the start of this exciting trip.
-The 6 day traverse will see us summiting peaks, skiing long descents and traversing hut to hut with light packs since we will be taking advantage of the meal services in the huts.
+Starting in the beautiful Interlaken area, we will use the famous Jungfrau Railway to gain the peaks and glaciers that mark the start of this exciting Swiss alpine route.
+The 6-day Berber Oberland ski traverse will see us summiting peaks, skiing long descents and traversing hut to hut with light packs since we will be taking advantage of the meal services in the huts.

 Day 1: Afternoon meeting in Interlaken to prepare for the trip and have dinner.